furstilay/Aramaic-Wordle/README.md

 © Ilay Furst

-Created in a night and half :)

-Coded in Yeshivat Har Etzion (Hagush)
+Created in a night and half in Yeshivat Har Etzion (Hagush) :)